 Because the probate home usually only needs limited repairs and updating, a fix and flip investor is able to get in and out of the property much faster.
 Of course, this is once probate approves the transaction.
 But once it has, investors are poised for a faster return on investment.

 Keep an eye out on probate court lists.
 Use them as a means to find opportunities that other investors aren’t looking at.
 As you work through several probate properties, you will get a better understanding of how to work with executors and courts and efficiently close escrow to rehab properties and sell them for a profit.

-	These are not the only reasons why probate properties could be the best deals in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area but certainly are some of the most important.
+These are not the only reasons why probate properties could be the best deals in North Carolina & New Jersey but certainly are some of the most important.